hwebservices/social-flutter/README.md

 This project is using Firebase, therefore, you will need to use Firebase CLI to create your own product and setup the apps.

-Yo can follow the tutorial below to setup Flutterfire:
+You can follow the tutorial below to setup Flutterfire:

 - [Flutterfire](https://firebase.google.com/docs/flutter/setup?platform=ios#available-plugins)